General Strike, Barcelona, February 2019

 Not long after, I started going to protests in the center of Phoenix.

-My dad would drop me off, because it was close to where he worked.
+My dad would drop me off, because they were usually close to where he worked.

 The first one I remember must have been on Colombus Day or something, because otherwise I can’t explain why my dad was at work, but I wasn’t at school.